Thntr/TVAnalitycs/README.md

-# 🪐 AutoGravity Analytics
+# 🪐 TVAnalytics
 ### Decision Intelligence Platform (Educational Edition)

-**AutoGravity Analytics** is a next-generation dashboard designed not just to display data, but to calculate decisions.
+**TVAnalytics** is a next-generation dashboard designed not just to display data, but to calculate decisions.
 It transforms raw streaming metrics into strategic insights using a **Triple Layer Methodology** that combines raw data, pedagogical context, and technical implementation details.

 ![Status](https://img.shields.io/badge/Status-Production%20Ready-success)
 ![Python](https://img.shields.io/badge/Python-3.11-blue)